briansunter/graph/site/src/content/logseq/building-a-second-brain.md

 Layer two is where you bold the main points of your captured note: phrases that capture the essence of what the author is trying to say.

-This step and the subsequent steps should be  when you have time for focused work, not at the time of capture.
+This step and the subsequent steps should be done when you have time for focused work, not at the time of capture.

 These bolded passes are much faster to look back on than reading the entire article or your captured excerpts.
 It might only take a minute to refresh your memory instead of several minutes reading your full excerpts.